 Journaling, for many people, is as personal and therapeutic as lying on a couch and talking to a therapist for hours.
 Once the pen starts gliding over the paper, the mind starts to dig deeper and deeper into thoughts, memories, dreams, curiosities, and fears that are far from the surface of the mind.
 This is why many journal keepers are often surprised at what comes out during some writing sessions.
 This therapeutic nature is what makes journaling so important.

-The preteen years can be a volatile confusing point in a child’s development and some children, sadly, do not have adults that they trust enough to open up to and ask for help.
+The school years can be a volatile and confusing experience at times and some kids, sadly, do not have adults that they trust enough to open up to and ask for help.
 These children keep a lot in and stuffed down, which can cause a lot of anguish and hardship that could be avoided if a child just had some way of digging deeper into their own minds, their own dreams, and their own ambitions.

 Keeping a journal is a powerful therapeutic tool.
 It can become even more powerful when journal entries are shared with others a child trusts.
 Young journalers can help one another through problems and learn to become better at journaling when they share their journaling endeavors with one another or perhaps with a trustworthy, caring adult mentor.
 Of course, for some kids, the thought of shared journaling just isn’t a comfortable idea, and in this case, the child should definitely be encouraged to keep a solitary, private journal.